- Te Akenehi Hei Memorial Award

 Category Two - Māori Nurse Mātauranga Award

-These awards are open to nurses (enrolled and registered) and tauira who wish to further their study and/or would like to develop an innovative way to assist whānau, hapū and iwi to access and understand their medicines.
+This award is open to Tapuhi who wish to further their study in community focussed activities/development or would like to develop an innovative way to assist whānau, hapū and iwi to access and understand their medicines.
+There are up to four awards available in this category.